top of page

 Daily Structure

-• Morning: Each morning opens with a Socratic-style conversation to spark curiosity and set the tone for thoughtful inquiry.
-From there, learners move into focused academic time.
-They can work from a curriculum you already use at home, or we can recommend options that fit your child’s pace and style.
-Throughout the morning, support is available for reading, writing, math, science, and social studies as learners rotate through what they need most.
+• Morning: Mornings open with a Socratic-style conversation to get minds moving and curiosity flowing.
+From there, learners shift into focused academic work.
+They can continue using a curriculum you already use at home, or we can help recommend options that fit your child’s pace and learning style.
+Support is always available across reading, writing, math, science, and social studies, with learners rotating through what they need most.

-• Afternoon: Our afternoons open up into hands-on experiences and real-world skill building.
-Depending on the day, learners might dive into public speaking, financial literacy, outdoor education, entrepreneurship, or a personal passion project.
-These sessions are intentionally flexible so learners can follow their interests and stretch into new challenges.
+• Afternoon: Afternoons open up into hands-on learning and real-world skill building.
+Depending on the day, learners might explore public speaking, financial literacy, outdoor education, entrepreneurship, or dive deep into a personal passion project.
+This time is intentionally flexible, giving kids room to follow their interests and stretch into new challenges.

-• Life Skills Focus: Throughout the week, learners practice skills that traditional classrooms rarely make time for: how to start a business, work on a team, persevere when things get tough, and set meaningful goals.
-These habits shape confident, capable young people who know how to navigate the real world.
+• Life Skills Focus: Throughout the week, learners practice skills traditional classrooms rarely make time for: working on a team, pushing through challenges, setting goals, and even starting a business.
+These habits build confident, capable kids who know how to navigate the real world.

-• Guides & Mentors, Not Teachers: Because we’re not a traditional school, our guides serve as motivators and mentors, not lecturers.
-We specifically chose them for their ability to spark curiosity and build resilience, and many bring experience from high-impact fields like technology, giving learners real-world insights they can apply right away.
+• Guides & Mentors, Not Teachers: Because we’re not a traditional school, our guides act as mentors and motivators, not lecturers.
+We choose them for their ability to spark curiosity, build confidence, and model resilience.
+Many bring experience from real-world fields like technology, giving learners insights they can use right away.

 MEET OUR TEAM